aneagoie/smart-brain-boost-api-dockerized/README.md

 # SmartBrain-api - Dockerized
-Final project for Udemy course - using Docker
+Final project for ZTM course - using Docker

 1. Clone this repo
 2. run `npm install`